-The way equitable distribution happens in the real world in most cases in New Jersey is like a scene right out of a 1970s episode of Saturday Night Live.You've seen the scene (if you are in your 40s or 50s, at least).
+The way that "Equitable Distribution" of marital property actually ends up happening in many divorce cases in New Jersey is like a scene right out of a 1970's episode of "Saturday Night Live."You may have seen the episode.

 John Belushi is playing a counter clerk in a typical 1970's luncheonette.

 Every time a customer comes in, the same senseless routine is followed.

 The customer looks at the menu, takes some time to decide what he wants to order, and then orders carefully, item by item, while John Belushi meticulously writes the order down.

 Then Belushi looks over his shoulder and, totally ignoring everything that the customer just ordered, yells back at the cook, "cheeseburger, french fries, coke!".

 Far too often the New Jersey Divorce System works similarly when it comes to equitable distribution of property.

 Just like there is a menu of choices in the "Saturday Night Live" scene that people think they get to select from, there is a "menu" of factors that are supposed to be considered when equitable distribution of property is worked out.

 b.The age of the parties;